Find detailed information here

 For instance, Brakes and Flaps can be assigned to the same channel.

-However, this could be confusing on models with both Flaps and Brakes.
+However, this could be confusing on airplanes with both Flaps and Brakes.

 Operate the Remote Controller sticks, pots and switches, and verify the result immediately on the screen: